-Both the xPloration and GEM technologies are compatible with a wide variety of assay formats, including cell surface binding assays, reporter cell stimulation, multiplex target binding, and cross-reactivity screening.
-High throughput B cell screening is particularly valuable within the OmniAb ecosystem because of our unique animal offerings.
-While mouse hybridoma techniques have been available for decades, hybridoma generation methods for other species including chickens, and cows, are not available.
-As such, B cell screening with OmniAb's platforms enables the discovery of unique antibodies from any host system.
+xPloration supports various assay formats and is valuable for high-throughput B cell screening within the OmniAb ecosystem.
+While mouse hybridoma techniques have existed for decades, methods for other species like chickens and cows are unavailable.
+OmniAb's B cell screening platforms enable the discovery of unique antibodies from any host system.